Frequently Asked Questions

 What should I consider when purchasing supplements?

 It’s important to keep in mind that not all products are alike, no matter what the label or packaging may claim.
-Make sure the supplements you take are manufactured in facilities that have pharmaceutical certification or are certified for good manufacturing practices (GMP) by the NPA (Natural Products Association), NSF (National Sanitation Foundation) International, or TGA (Therapeutic Goods Administration of Australia).
+Make sure the supplements you take are manufactured in facilities that have pharmaceutical certification or are certified for good manufacturing practices (GMP) by the NPA (Natural Products Association), TGA (Therapeutic Goods Administration of Australia).
 Note: there is a difference between GMP compliance and GMP certification.
 GMP compliance means the company monitors itself for adherence to GMP standards.
 GMP certification means an independent organization monitors the company for GMP standards.
 It’s very expensive to become GMP certified; however, this certification ensures that the products you use are of exceptional quality.

 Besides coming from GMP-certified companies, ideally the supplements you take should be scientifically evaluated to verify the presence and concentration of active constituents.
 Very few supplement manufacturers conduct clinical trials on their formulas to document safety and effectiveness.
 This is because research is very expensive to perform.
 However, purchasing supplements with documented safety and effectiveness is a reliable investment in your health.
 In addition to quality assurance and evaluation via clinical trials, look for optimal forms of nutrients and dosages.